jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

 ## 2. Gaining a foothold
 {:style="color:DarkRed; font-size: 170%;"}

 Before visiting the web page, let's look into the */tcp80* directory.
-It's awesome, the folder contains results of directories bruteforce with different wordlists, and another *nmap* scan specifically for port 80.\\
+It's awesome, the folder contains results of directories bruteforcing with different wordlists, and another *nmap* scan specifically for port 80.\\
-This latter many http scripts and shows that it didn't find any CSRF vulnerabilities, could't determine the underlying framework or CMS, didn't find any DOM-based or stored XSS, and so on...
+This latter contains many http scripts and shows that it didn't find any CSRF vulnerabilities, couldn't determine the underlying framework or CMS, didn't find any DOM-based or stored XSS, and so on...
 Even though it didn't find anything we can use, it's still very useful to have this information so that we don't have to do these checks manually ourselves.

 We saw in the *nmap* result that there was a redirect to *horizontall.htb*, so let's add it to our */etc/hosts* file and browse to it to see this website.